united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/how-to-fix-invalid-certs-due-to-misconfigured-date/index.md

 how to fix it, please visit the web page mentioned above.
 ```

 Checking the time with `date` results in a timestamp from 2017.
+There are two possible solutions.

-### Possible solution
+### Possible solution 1: configure NTP

 The time is not configured properly.
 It can happen that your NTP server is blocked (especially if you are inside a university network).